-The earth science major in the Department of Geosciences at Western Michigan University is a flexible course of instruction with a broad understanding of the earth and environmental processes.
+The earth science major is a flexible course of instruction with a broad understanding of the earth and environmental processes.

 The program is interdisciplinary, offering you an opportunity to select earth science and related courses such as: